 What do Air Conditioners and Termites have in common?
-When it comes to air conditioning and termites, you might wonder what the relationship between the two is, what really has termites got to do with your AC System!
+When it comes to air conditioning and termites, you might wonder what the relationship between the two is, what really have termites got to do with your AC System?
 A normal air conditioner produces a lot of water – up to two gallons on a hot, humid day – and this water is what attracts termites to your home.
-When your AC is not well-maintained, the levels of water that drips out from the back-end of the AC unit may be a lot more, which is what gets termites into your front (or back) door.
+When your AC is not well-maintained, the levels of water that drip out from the back-end of the AC unit may be a lot more, which is what gets termites into your front (or back) door.
 After all, the one thing termites love is chronic wet soil where they can breed.

 When hot and humid air enters your air conditioner, the condensing coils dehumidify the air thus leaving behind water in liquid form, which is then drained away responsibly.
 However, if your AC drainage has an issue or the water is more than the drainage can take, it leaks out from the drainage points and voila… in come the termites!
 Especially if you have no termite protection.

 Termites are among the most notorious of all insects when it comes to destroying homes and property.
 Millions of dollars a year are attributed to termite damage.
 Unmaintained air conditioners and termites go hand in hand!
 I bet that was something you did not think about at all!
 Termites usually enter the home through unmaintained air conditioning systems and can even damage your air conditioner so much that it needs to be replaced.
 Also, when termites enter your house through your HVAC system, they can be pushed anywhere – into any corner of the house – and start damaging your property.

 With today’s trends of going organic in homes, there are plenty of items within your home which may consist of plant fibers – and this is what termites eat.
 Forget about your doors, windows, or other furniture – your tiles, insulation material (under the tiles), your furniture fabrics, and even your air conditioning unit – everything’s at risk of damage!
 This is why having termites in and around your house is a very bad idea.